CINPLA/exdir/README.md

             └── ...
 ```

-The above structure shows the name of the object, the type of the object in EXP and
+The above structure shows the name of the object, the type of the object in EDS and
 the type of the object on the file system as follows:

 ```